 Gluten-Free Linzer Cookies

-The gluten-free Linzer cookies are a cookie version of the famous Linzer Torte, gluten-free but equally crumbly and fragrant, thanks to vanilla and cinnamon.
-Like the Linzer Torte, they are filled with raspberry jam, and there are several variations in the ingredient list, from hazelnut flour instead of almond flour, to brown sugar and even in the filling with blueberry or currant jam.
-As always, in parentheses, the lactose-free version, and I also filled some cookies with apricot jam, and I must say they are delicious.
+Gluten-free linzer cookies are a cookie version of the famous Linzer Torte, gluten-free, yet equally crumbly and fragrant, thanks to vanilla and cinnamon.
+Just like the Linzer torte, they are filled with raspberry jam, and there are several variations in the ingredient list, from hazelnut flour instead of almond flour, to brown sugar, and even fillings with blueberry or currant jam.
+Also available in lactose-free version.

 GLUTEN-FREE LINZER COOKIES